isomerpages/moe-necrg/_home/Foreword.md

 If you would like to provide feedback on NECRG, we would love to hear your thoughts.
 Feel free to contact us at MOE_CCEB@moe.gov.sg.

-Wishing you a wonderful and exciting 2025 ahead!
+Wishing you a wonderful and exciting year ahead!

 The NE Resource Guide Team (Joel & Mun Ling)